-As part of emergency support measures agreed by the NI Executive in response to the COVID-19 crisis, most business ratepayers in Northern Ireland will benefit from a 4-month rates holiday and many from a 12-month rates holiday during the 2020-21 rating year.
+As part of emergency support measures agreed by the NI Executive in response to the COVID-19 crisis, specific sectors approved by the NI Executive will receive full relief from business rates for the entire financial year of 2021-22.

 - Hospitality - including restaurants, cafes, coffee shops, public houses.

 - Tourism - including B&Bs (which pay business rates), guest houses, hotels, privately run caravan & camping sites, self-catering holiday accommodation, tourist attractions and facilities.

 - Leisure - including cinemas, theatres, leisure centres and facilities, museums, sports premises, sports grounds and associated sport clubs, clubhouses, and music venues.

 - Retail and retail services - shops of all types and sizes (excluding retail premises with retail floor space greater than 500m² Net Internal Area (NIA) and which is wholly or mainly used for the retail sale of food and household goods; and all off-licences).
 Examples of services include hairdressers, barbers, nail and beauty services, fast food outlets, garden centres, travel agencies, car showrooms, auction houses, and clothing, shoe or electrical goods repairs.

 - Childcare - children's day-care and nursery premises.

 - Airports - Belfast City Airport, Belfast International Airport and City of Derry Airport.